ashleywaudbydev/modal/README.md

 ### Built with

 - Semantic HTML5 markup

 - CSS custom properties

 - Flexbox

 - Mobile-first workflow
 - javascript

 ### What I learned

-learned some exra css comcepts like making a overlay on the background.
+learned some exra css comcepts like making a overlay on the background and impl;ementing in it on my work.

 ### Continued development